CoreumFoundation/CoreDEX-API/apps/api-server/README.md

 ### Networks

-The networks are configured in a json array which depending on usage might require escaping.
+The networks are configured in a JSON array which depending on usage might require escaping.
 The network configuration is as follows:

 ```json
 {